 The String Similarity Panel will also review the entire pool of applied-for strings to determine whether the strings proposed in any two or more applications are so similar that they would create a probability of user confusion if allowed to coexist in the DNS.
 The panel will make such a determination for each pair of applied-for gTLD strings.
-The outcome of the String Similarity review described in Module 2 is the identification of contention sets among applications that have direct or indirect contention relationships with one another.
+The outcome of the String Similarity Review described in Module 2 is the identification of contention sets among applications that have direct or indirect contention relationships with one another.

-Two strings are in direct contention if they are identical or similar to one another.
+Two strings are in direct contention if they are identical or so similar that there is a probability of user confusion if both were to be delegated as TLDs in the root zone.
 More than two applicants might be represented in a direct contention situation: if four different applicants applied for the same gTLD string, they would all be in direct contention with one another.